Donor fatigue.

 Activate donors as advocates.

-Examples of a peer-to-peer event include anything from partnering with a local gym for a treadmill relay, miles of trails or neighborhood streets cleaned, mountain climbing, and playing video games to challenges like FebFast, in which participants give up junk food to support disadvantaged youth.
-The benefits of this fundraising approach are significant—your organization can simultaneously expand its reach through existing member networks while engaging with new potential donors where they are!
+The benefits of this fundraising approach are significant—your organization can simultaneously expand its reach through existing member networks while engaging with potential donors where they are!
 Doug Agee, Online Community Manager of Trout Unlimited, agrees:

 “The Eventgroove peer-to-peer tool provides TU Chapters a much broader audience reach and potential for new members than our chapter websites and social media pages alone.
 With this tool, participating members become chapter advocates by asking their friends and family for support, collecting donations virtually, and sharing the story of local TU in their community and all the good we do.”